melsman/mlkit/README.md

 ## MLKit

-The [MLKit](http://elsman.com/mlkit) is a compiler toolkit for the Standard ML language, including **The MLKit with Regions**, which features a native backend for the x64 architecture, based on region inference, and **SMLtoJs**, which features a JavaScript backend targeting web browsers.
+The [MLKit](http://elsman.com/mlkit) is a compiler toolkit for the Standard ML language, including **The MLKit with Regions**, which features native backends for the X64 and Arm64 architectures, based on region inference, and **SMLtoJs**, which features a JavaScript backend targeting web browsers.
 The two compilers share the same frontend and compilation management scheme.